ClickHouse/ClickHouse/docs/en/engines/database-engines/materialized-postgresql.md

 It will work as well if there is a setting `materialized_postgresql_tables_list`.

-## Dynamicaly removing tables from replication
+## Dynamically removing tables from replication

 ``` sql
 DETACH TABLE postgres_database.table_to_remove;